ary-developers/github-campus-expert-training-for-madilraza/community-leader-skills/07-training-completion/README.md

     - [ ] I have committed `git-explainer.md`.
     - [ ] I have committed `impact-proposal.md`.
 - [ ] I have applied the correct labels to my pull request.
-- [ ] I have completed the [module survey](https://goo.gl/forms/4TgngMoXDDHLL2qE3) for every module.

 If you've done all of the above, congratulations!
 There's just one more step to do: complete the submission form below!